Board of Funeral Services: Requirements and Continuing Education

 - The board may require applicants for licensure to personally appear before the board at the time the application is scheduled to be considered.

-- Applicants for licensure shall be required to provide evidence satisfactory to the board of completion of a course or other training approved by the board concerning contagious and infectious diseases, for the exception of:
+- Applicants for licensure shall be required to provide borad-satisfactory evidence of completion of a course or other training approved by the board concerning contagious and infectious diseases, with the exception of:

 - funeral service practitioner applicants who have graduated from an accredited school of funeral service education within five (5) years prior to application; and